tls-md/tls-md/TLS/Concepts/CAVITY.md

 A DEEP HOLE IN a SURFACE.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The general term for a hole with a cavity beneath it, natural or artificial, is xuè 穴.
+1. The general term for a hole with a cavity beneath it, natural or artificial, is xuè [[穴]].
-2. Kǒng 孔 refers to a small cavity or aperture.
+2. Kǒng [[孔]] refers to a small cavity or aperture.
 ## Modern Chinese Criteria
 洞
 孔